sgamon/grill/flyway/README.md

     flyway migrate

-Migrations are applied to to a default database, specified in:
+Migrations are applied to a single database server, specified in:

     flyway/conf/flyway.conf